divya21raj/Actor-Recognition-In-Movies/README.md

     Then, run `pipenv shell` to activate the virtual environment.
     Finally, run `pipenv install` to install all the dependencies.

-    Note: the `face-recohnition` library does not officially support Windows, but it still might work, as it says in its [README](https://github.com/ageitgey/face_recognition)
+    Note: the `face-recognition` library does not officially support Windows, but it still might work, as it says in its [README](https://github.com/ageitgey/face_recognition)
 - ### Dataset
     The dataset has the following structure, containing actor images collected using the Bing Image API (getData.py).